French Onion Soup Recipe

 French Onion Soup is easy to make from scratch at home with just following a few basic rules.
 Everything you need to know about onions, broth, bread, cheese, and cooking vessels to make the perfect, steaming bowl of French onion soup at home.

-Make steaming bowls of rich broth filled caramelized onions topped with a cheesy topping just like restaurants!
+Make steaming bowls of rich broth filled with caramelized onions, and topped with a cheesy topping just like restaurants!

 Here is everything you need to know about onions, broth base, bread, cheese, and cooking vessels to make the perfect bowl of French onion soup at home.

 A true French Onion Soup does not use onions that have simply been sweated in some butter.
 I would call that some kind of cheater soup.
 Will it work?
 Sure, but so would a can of condensed soup.

 To get the best flavor use caramelized onions.
 It will truly be the best time investment you can make with this recipe.

 Yellow Onions – Good Choice

 Yellow Onions are the most basic cooking onion.
 There was a time when yellow onions were your only affordable choice in a supermarket.
-Yellow onions are perfect for caramelizing onion because they are fairly inexpensive and readily available.
+Yellow onions are perfect for caramelizing because they are fairly inexpensive and readily available.

 White Onions – Good Choice